PMontoliuRico/argocd/README.md

 **Steps to Deploy Kafka Producer and Consumer**
-1. Create an ArgoCD application by running the following command: argocd app create kafka-app \
+- Create an ArgoCD application by running the following command: argocd app create kafka-app \
   --repo https://github.com/youruser/yourrepo.git \
   --path applications \
   --dest-server https://kubernetes.default.svc \
   --dest-namespace kafka

--repo: Specifies your GitHub repository containing the Kubernetes manifests.
+--repo: Specifies your GitHub repository containing the Kubernetes manifests.
--path: The directory within the repository where the manifests are located.
+--path: The directory within the repository where the manifests are located.
--dest-server: The Kubernetes cluster URL (default for in-cluster is https://kubernetes.default.svc).
+--dest-server: The Kubernetes cluster URL (default for in-cluster is https://kubernetes.default.svc).
--dest-namespace: The Kubernetes namespace for deploying the application.
+--dest-namespace: The Kubernetes namespace for deploying the application.

-2. Sync Application to Kubernetes argocd app sync kafka-app
+- Sync Application to Kubernetes argocd app sync kafka-app

 This command: